What is a Twinaxial Cable Harness and why do you need it?

 Figure 2.
 CABLINE® -CA IIP PLUS and CABLINE®-UM Series Cable Assemblies

-Back to Micro-Coaxial/Twinax Connectors
+Back to Micro-Coaxial/Twinaxial Connectors